- our blog

 What is the Money Lenders Credit Bureau (MLCB)?

-The MLCB is a platform that shows borrowers’ existing outstanding loan principal amount with other money lenders, total payable amount, repayment records and borrowers’ borrowing limit.
+The MLCB is a platform that shows borrowers’ existing outstanding loan principal amount with other licensed money lenders in Singapore, total payable amount, repayment records and borrowers’ borrowing limit.

 When you apply for a loan with licensed money lenders, they will need to submit relevant information to the MLCB to check your borrowing limit at that time.